Last year CAFOD called on the World Bank to defend the rights of small-holder farmers.

 While big agri-businesses are profiting from increased sales, the small-scale farmers, who are vital to producing the world’s food, are often sidelined.
 The World Bank is failing to measure its policies’ impact on poverty reduction and overlooks the role of farmers’ seed systems as a crucial part of building a sustainable global food system.

 The World Bank is 80 this year.
-But with 2.4 billion people having no regular access to food, let’s share one single birthday wish.
+But with 2.4 billion people having no regular access to food, we have shared one single birthday wish.